mesosphere/dcos-docs-site/pages/services/minio/0.1.0/troubleshooting/Recover/index.md

 1. `Recover Task` -  Recover task is responsible to heal buckets and objects in case of disk/node failure. 'recover' task will run the ‘mc heal’ command.

+   In case of Node Replace when the pod start on different node then Recover task will get executed.
+   In case of Node Failure when Node again comes up then Recover plan get executed.Specifically, the number of parity blocks and number of data blocks get restore.

 [<img src="../../img/Recover.png" alt="Recover" width="800"/>](../../img/Recover.png)

    _Figure 1. - Recovering the disk